 as a response to opening the proceedings needed to deport them.

 they should be kept in some sort of custody

 convicted of crimes while living in the USA

 then they should be deported

-(along with others in their families who have no right to live in the
+(along with some others in their families who have no right to be in

 as soon as their jail-time is completed.

 5. FOREIGN NATIONALS COULD SERVE THEIR JAIL-TIME IN THEIR

 makes it clear that convicted criminals will never qualify for U.S.